Food Science and Technology

 Food scientists and technologists are also involved in the research and development of new food products and new technologies in the processing of foods.

-There is a high and growing demand for graduates of Food Science and Technology in a range of professional areas including food quality assurance, research and development of new products and new processing technologies, microbiology, technical consulting, and sales and marketing.
-Students graduate with a Bachelor of Science so they can be employed in many areas of science and food science.
-Potential employers include: food suppliers and manufacturers, beverage manufacturers, supermarket chains, hospitals, airlines, wine companies, teaching institutions, Commonwealth and State research laboratories.
+There is a high and growing demand for graduates of food science and technology in a range of professional areas including food quality assurance, research and development of new products and new processing technologies, microbiology, technical consulting, and sales and marketing.
+Potential employers include: food suppliers and manufacturers, beverage manufacturers, supermarket chains, hospitals, airlines, wine companies, teaching institutions, commonwealth and state research laboratories.

 Graduates work as food chemists, research specialists, product developers, food microbiologists, quality control technologists process engineers, marketing specialists, teachers.
 They may be found in agricultural research, hospitals and health agencies, analytical laboratories, food suppliers and manufacturers of staple or pre-prepared foods, marketing and sales, supermarket chains, airlines and wine companies.
 Employment prospects are high, both in Australia and overseas.

-Food Science & Technology Research Food Science and Technology research at Curtin University is playing an important role in ensuring availability of enough food of high nutritional quality to feed us all now and in the future.
+Food science research Food science research at Curtin University is playing an important role in ensuring availability of enough food of high nutritional quality to feed us all now and in the future.

 We are addressing the threats to food security posed by increasing and ageing global population, resource depletion, climate change, food shortage and a chronic disease epidemic related to over-nutrition by a multidisciplinary research approach to generate innovative solutions.

 Key areas of our research target utilisation of non-traditional food resources, innovative formulation and processing technologies, novel products, waste minimisation and utilisation for sustainable food production.
 Our overarching emphasis is on developing products with improved nutritional and health quality attributes that match the global market demand.